This page provides an overview of how to use federated queries in BigQuery.

 A BigQuery multi-region can query any data source region in the same large geographic area (US, EU), for example:

-- The BigQuery US multi-region can query any single
+- A query that runs in the BigQuery US multi-region can query any

-- The BigQuery EU multi-region can query any single
+- A query that runs in the BigQuery EU multi-region can query any

 of the European Union, such as

-USmulti-region must reference a connection located in the
+USmulti-region must use a connection located in the

 query processing location